uiuc-hpc/hicma-parsec/README.md

 DPLASMA and STARS-H are required.
 Both libraries are provided as submodules of this repository so use these submodules for installation.

 `git submodule update --init --recursive` can be used to get the submodules.

+STARS-H is manually installedi as mentioned in the following subsection.
+But DPLASMA and HiCMA are installed together using a single command as will be mentoned in the next section.

 ### STARS-H